All Episodes

 Why, that must mean that he was telling the truth.

-Because if you tell the truth, you don't have to remember what you said, all you gotta do is just remember to the best of your recollection what happened.
+All you got to do is just remember to the best of your recollection what happened.

 So he's going through this whole thing.

-That, ladies and gentlemen, gets totally distracted by all the issues about who said what to whom, who outed whom, uh, all those things.
+That, ladies and gentlemen, gets totally distracted by all the issues about who said what to whom, who outed whom, all those things.

-It really comes down to did Scooter Libby tell an FBI agent something that wasn't true?
+It really comes down to: did Scooter Libby tell an FBI agent something that wasn't true?

-It looks like that's gonna be about it, and the question, it's very questionable how he's even going to get that.
+And the question, it's very questionable how he's even going to get that.

-And as far as who is lying, there's no question, even the Senate Intelligence Committee who did a big, big, big study on this whole thing, they came out and they said Joe Wilson, well, he wasn't telling us the truth.
+Even the Senate Intelligence Committee, who did a big, big, big study on this whole thing, they came out and they said Joe Wilson, well, he wasn't telling us the truth.

 So who was lying?

-Uh two of them senior Bush administration officials, and the third one was an unspecified CIA source.
+And the other thing is, is that Novak said, look, I had three sources: two of them senior Bush administration officials, and the third one was an unspecified CIA source.

-Isn't that who's who in America thinks something you anybody can be in if you send them money?
+Isn't that who's who in America thinks something anybody can be in if you send them money?

 I think it's one of those deals where you can be a who's who.

-And he says, I considered his wife's role in initiating Wilson's mission to Africa, later confirmed by the Senate Intelligence Committee to be a previously undisclosed part of an important news story, so I reported it on that basis.
+And he says, I considered his wife's role in initiating Wilson's mission to Africa, later confirmed by the Senate Intelligence Committee, to be a previously undisclosed part of an important news story, so I reported it on that basis.

-If the special prosecutor, Fitzgerald knew by January of 2004 who the leaker was, and it wasn't Libby and it wasn't Rove, then why did he later call them to testify unless it was some sort of angling to see if he could figure out a way to get them?
+If the special prosecutor, Fitzgerald, knew by January of 2004 who the leaker was and it wasn't Libby and it wasn't Rove, then why did he later call them to testify unless it was some sort of angling to see if he could figure out a way to get them?

 Was it simply to determine whether he could trap them into making some sort of perjury statement?